bastian-cuellar-s/Enzyme-Action-Optimizer-Extended/docs/MIGRATION_TO_LFS.md

 - Prepare: create a mirror backup of the repository.
 - Prepare: add `.gitattributes` and enable Git LFS (we already did this for new commits).
 - Test: run the migration locally in a fresh clone using `git lfs migrate import`.
 - Verify: run tests and validate repository contents.
+NOTE: this repository has its CI workflows removed (backups are in `docs/removed_for_no_ci/`).
+Run tests manually if needed.
 - Push: if verified, push rewritten branch with `--force-with-lease`.
 - Notify: inform collaborators to re-clone or reset their local clones.